 Beijing University of Posts and Telecommunications, China

-In this paper, five novel fundamental concepts are presented or introduced for better understanding of quantum photonics: (1) The Energy-State Divergence (or Divergity, a new word suggested by the author for emphasizing the property of divergence when it is needed) which has been leading to the establishment of an updated semiconductor physics, i.e. the divergent energy-state semiconductor physics, and the re-interpretation of the quantum tunnel effect; (2) The Permissibility Wave-Functions, instead of Born’s probability wave-functions, which presents quite different interpretation of the quantum behaviors of elementary particles and photons such as the thought experiment of Schrödinger's Cat, Young Experiment of double-slit interference, Wheeler delayed choice experiment and, particularly, the quantum eraser experiment because a sudden appearance of the erasers just before the photon's arrival is suggested; (3) The Physical Spectrality of physical quantities including the spectro-correlativity between each intrinsic pair of physical-quantities which clarifies the truth behind Heisenberg's uncertainty principle while the normalization of plane wave-functions is made truly reasonable by introducing a new function, i.e. the inverse Dirac function; (4) The Entangling Spatial Divergence of Wave-Functions referring to the anisotropic spatial divergence in case of the strong coupling between two mutually entangled particles and featuring a remarkably broadened width of spatial divergence in the directions directing each other; (5) The Space-Time Duality which has been leading to the establishment of the low-speed special theory of relativity and the full-velocity-scope one (the latter is more general than both the former proposed by the author and Einstein's high-speed one and features the recently formulated full-velocity-scope space-time coordinates transformation).
-Finally, it should be noted that these concepts apply not only to the elementary particles but also generally to all the material matters when Planck constant is replaced with 'Planck variable'.
+In this paper, five novel fundamental concepts are presented or introduced for better understanding of quantum photonics: (1) The Energy-State Divergence (or Divergity, a new word suggested by the author for emphasizing the property of divergence when it is needed) which has been leading to the establishment of an updated semiconductor physics, i.e. the divergent energy-state semiconductor physics, and the re-interpretation of the quantum tunnel effect; (2) The Permissibility Wave-Functions, instead of Born’s probability wave-functions, which presents quite different interpretation of the quantum behaviors of elementary particles and photons such as the thought experiment of Schrödinger’s Cat, Young Experiment of double-slit interference, Wheeler delayed choice experiment and the quantum eraser experiment and reveals Nature’s essential duality of deterministicality and probability; (3) The Intrinsic Physical Spectrality of a certain physical quantity and, relevantly, the Spectro-correlativity between each pair of essentially correlated physical quantities which clarifies the truth behind Heisenberg’s uncertainty principle while the normalization of plane wave-functions and the relevant ‘turning to zero’ farthest boundary condition are made truly reasonable by introducing a new function, i.e. the inverse Delta function; (4) The Entangling Spatial Divergence of Wave-Functions referring to the anisotropic spatial divergence in case of the strong coupling between two mutually entangled particles and featuring a remarkably broadened width of spatial divergence in the directions directing each other; (5) The Relativistic Space-Time Equality which has been leading to the establishment of the low-speed special theory of relativity and the full-velocity-scope one (the latter is more general than both the former proposed by the author and Einstein’s high-speed one and features the recently formulated full-velocity-scope space-time coordinates transformation).
+Finally, it should be noted that these concepts apply not only to the elementary particles but also generally to all the material matters when Planck constant is replaced with ‘Planck variable’.

 Xiaomin Ren, IET Fellow, COS Fellow, CIE Fellow, Professor of Beijing University of Posts and Telecommunications (BUPT), Director of the State Key Laboratory of Information Photonics and Optical Communictions of China, Executive Director of Alferov Russian-Chinese Joint Laboratory of Information Optoelectronics and Nanoheterostructures, Vice President of Chinese Optical Society (COS), and the Chairman of ACP Conference Steering Committee.
 He had also been a Vice President of BUPT (1996-2017).
 He worked as a Senior Visiting Scholar in Centro Studi E Laboratori Telecomunicazioni, Turin, Italy, and then as a Visiting Senior Research Fellow in the Microelectronics Research Center, University of Texas at Austin, USA, during 1994 to 1996.
 He had been awarded with the title of Outstanding Young Scientist of China by NNSFC (1996).
 He had been a Vice Head of the Optoelectronic Expert Group under the National 863 Program for many early years and the Chief Scientist of the relevant research projects of the National 973 Program twice from 2003 to 2014.
 He has worked on information optoelectronic technologies and nanoheterostructure physics, mainly including semiconductor lasers, photodetectors, silicon-based III-V optoelectronic integration, novel low-dimensional heterostrucutures and devices, photonic crystal fibers, etc. He has also worked on fundamental physics since 2012 and proposed the concept of energy-level divergence, the theory of fractional dimensionality electron-states architecture in semiconductors, the Bivergentum Theory going to unify the classical and quantum mechanics together and extend the Einstein's high speed special theory of relativity to a quite new one, i.e. the full-velocity-scope special theory of relativity.
 He advocates that quantum mechanics must go back to Logicism (in contrast with Instrumentalism) and believes that there does exist an amazing super-low speed 'world'.